emmercm/www/src/blog/investigating-locks-in-mysql.md

 By default, InnoDB can detect deadlocks and will automatically roll back transactions to break the deadlock.
 InnoDB prefers rolling back small transactions, determined by number of rows affected.

-This command will dump a very long status of the entire InnoDB engine which includes information about the last two deadlocks detected, but it only includes the last statement in the two transactions:
+This command will dump a very long status of the entire InnoDB engine which includes information about the last two deadlocks detected, but it only shows the last statement in the two transactions:

 ```sql
 SHOW ENGINE INNODB STATUS;